-Winning our Best Buy wasn't just a matter of price point; the Oracle 88s grabbed our attention by crushing all over the mountain in wide-ranging conditions.
-They did this even despite an unfortunate bias, at the start, against independent ski manufacturers — many of whom have yet to truly impress us with a ski.
-To overcome this prejudice, the Oracle 88 came charging over choppy snow with grace and flew through bump lines effortlessly.
-They were better at speed and edge-control than they should be for a softer ski, and we enjoyed them in light powder.
-While they're not a carving ski, we liked how nimble and easy it is to turn.
+Winning our Best Buy wasn't just a matter of price point; the Oracle 88 grabbed our attention by crushing all over the mountain in wide-ranging conditions.
+Despite our initial uncertainty about an independent ski brand, the Oracle 88 came charging over choppy snow with grace and flew through bump lines effortlessly.
+It was better at speed and edge-control than it should be for a softer ski, and we enjoyed taking it in light powder.
+While it's not a carving ski, we liked how nimble and easy it is to turn.
 Plus, they are one of the more affordable options in our lineup.

 Our Analysis and Test Results

-We all came to the Icelantics with various prejudices, but we all also came away with the conclusion that this is a solid ski for the price.
-It has its highlights and flaws, but overall it is an excellent purchase for many female skiers.
+We all came to the Icelantic Oracle 88 with various prejudices, but we all also came away with the conclusion that this is a solid ski for the price.
+It has its highlights and flaws, but overall would be an excellent purchase for many female skiers.

 Stability at Speed

 Considering that it is not particularly stiff and it's incredibly light, the Oracle 88 is relatively confidence-boosting with its stability at speed.

 There is minimal tip flutter with this ski, and it manages to coast through variable terrain without bucking its rider too much.
 For those high-end skiers who love high-speed carved turns on groomers, consider something stiffer and burlier.

 The Oracle 88 is a bit too gooey to really bend and arc with poise at higher velocities.
 The edge hold in the steeps was better than we expected, but still came up lacking compared to some other skis in our test.
 Some of our taller testers also felt the 169cm length wasn't quite enough ski to feel powerful at speed, and wished Icelantic made these in another length up.